OpenINF/docker-fisher/doc/glossary.md

 To remove a mounted drive from the virtual directory, use the [`umount`][] command (note the missing _&ldquo;n&rdquo;_).
-One may remove the mounted drive by specifying either the device filename or the mountpoint directory.
+One may remove the mounted drive by specifying either
+i) the device filename or ii) the mountpoint directory.

 </details>
 </dd>